Warming up! Sticky, storms arrive to end week

 It will be a nice weekend for the beach, but if you have plans on going in the water, make sure to swim near a lifeguard.
 There is a moderate risk of rip currents through the weekend.

-Certified meteorologist Brian Shields will be live starting at 12 p.m. on Eyewitness News fine tuning the storms' arrival and the weekend temperatures.
+Our team of meteorologists will be monitoring the evolution of the system and storm development closely and bring you updates on Eyewitness News.
 We will also continue to bring you the latest on our revamped Weather App and on wftv.com

 Read more: